mad-lab-fau/gaitmap-bench/README.md

 Find an overview over the results on the [documentation page](https://gaitmap-bench.readthedocs.io/en/latest/challenges/index.html).
-(PS: You can download each result page as a Juptyer notebook to [play around with the results yourself](TODO GUIDE).)
+(PS: You can download each result page as a Jupyter notebook to [play around with the results yourself](TODO GUIDE).)

 To go deeper, you can find the raw results in the [`results` folder](https://github.com/mad-lab-fau/gaitmap-bench/tree/main/results)